 Employers consistently say that young people often lack key workplace skills.
 We want all our pupils to be well prepared for the demands of the workplace so that they really stand out at interview and flourish in a range of professional environments.

 Lower School, Middle School and Sixth Form provide plenty of opportunities to develop and to practise communication, teamwork, initiative and leadership skills as encompassed in our Values and Virtues.
 The more involved pupils become in the life of the school, the greater their opportunities.

 Opportunities to get involved

 Pupils can demonstrate their commitment to both academic and co-curricular events and activities by taking part in life ‘outside the classroom’.
 Doing so will enable them to develop their abilities to work in a team and to work effectively with a wide range of people including teachers, peers, younger pupils and others outside school.
 Showing that they can work with a variety of people is a key skill in today’s global job market.

 Positions of responsibility to suit everyone

 Careers and University Advice

-Whatever our pupils’ aspirations beyond school, they will get guidance and careers advice from our excellent specialist Careers Service which is available to both our pupils and their parents.
+Whatever our pupils’ aspirations beyond school, they will get guidance and careers advice from our excellent specialist Careers Service .
 In the Lower and Middle School, pupils are introduced to a variety of careers with sessions delivered through our daily tutor programme as well as talks and seminars from former pupils and parents.
-In the Sixth Form, the guidance is intensified and includes individual support for university applications (including specialist applications to Medicine, Veterinary Medicine and Oxbridge), degree apprenticeships and work-based training courses, academic scholarships and GAP year advice.
-They will also be able to practise their interview skills with an independent external interviewer.
+In the Sixth Form, the guidance is intensified and includes individual support for university applications (including specialist applications to medicine, veterinary medicine and Oxbridge), degree apprenticeships and work-based training courses, academic scholarships and GAP year advice.
+They will also be able to practice their interview skills with an independent external interviewer.